Azure/azure-event-hubs/samples/DotNet/GeoDRClient/readme.md

 This sample shows how to:

-a.
-Achieve Geo-DR for an Event Hubs namespace.
+1. Achieve Geo-DR for an Event Hubs namespace.
-b.
-Create a namespace with live metadata replication between two customer chosen regions
+2. Create a namespace with live metadata replication between two customer chosen regions

 ## Getting Started
 ### Prerequisites